Anyone who finds solace in the outdoors and natural landscapes will surely find a plethora of things to do in Whitefish, Montana.

 Fly fishing feels synonymous with Montana and it’s tough to find a more ideal location than the bodies of water around Whitefish.
 If you’re an experienced angler there are a plethora of waterways to explore, but Flathead River is a classic fishing locale.

-Even if you’re not experienced you can sill hire a guide to show you the ropes and take you to all the best fishing spots.
+Even if you’re not experienced you can still hire a guide to show you the ropes and take you to all the best fishing spots.
 Of course, experience anglers can also benefit from the knowledge of a local guide who knows the best holes, flies, and what’s biting at that time of year.

-If you’re a history buff, love trains, or want to learn more about the town of Whitefish head to the Whitefish depot.
+If you’re a history buff, love trains, or want to learn more about the town of Whitefish head to the Whitefish Depot.
 The historic train station has been operating for over a century and is one the busiest depots between Seattle and Minneapolis.

 Inside the historic depot building, is the Stumptown Historical Museum if you care to learn more.
 The Depot Park is a great park with picnic benches and is also home to the Whitefish Farmers Market on Tuesday evenings throughout the summer.